johnpmayer/elm-webgl/README.md

 ## Making the most of the GPU

-I typical mesh may be quite large, with hundreds or thousands of vertices, each with a potentially large set of attributes.
+A typical mesh may be quite large, with hundreds or thousands of vertices, each with a potentially large set of attributes.
 Working with a mesh on the CPU is expensive for two major reasons: